 You are going right, they are going left and neither wants to go the other way.

 So what do people have on the road then?
 What I call “destination relationships.”
 You meet someone, you hit it off, and for that place and time, you are together.

 Bonds form very quickly on the road, whether a friendship or a relationship.
 Without life getting in the way, people become instant best friends.
 And, in this case, instant couples.
 You don’t think about tomorrow or the person’s past.
 You simply enjoy each others’ company for as long as it will last.
 Maybe that’s 4 months in Southeast Asia.
 Maybe it’s a few weeks up the east coast of Australia.
 Or maybe it is just that week together in Amsterdam.

 Destination relationships give travelers a chance at human contact — but without all the messy emotions that so often get involved.
 There’s no baggage.
 There’s a clear start and end date.
 There are no messy breakups.
 Often times you remain good friends.
 I still talk to the girls I’ve dated on the road.
 We had each other and then we both moved on.

 No hard feelings.

 People travel to explore the world for themselves, which is why so few people change their plans, even after they meet someone.
 It’s a big step to change your whole trip around or stop it completely because of someone else.
 That puts a lot of pressure on the relationship, and, most of the time, no one ever wants to think “What if I had kept traveling…” I’m a believer that if things are meant to be, they will work out.
 If you meet someone and it’s meant to be, it will work.
 Maybe not right now, but in the future.

-For me, it would be nice to have something long-term.
-I’d love to have a travel partner.
-But I’m not ready to give up traveling.
-That is still my first love.
-There’s still too much I need to do for me.
+It would be nice to have something long-term.
+I’d love to have a travel partner to explore the world with.
 Maybe one day I’ll check into a hostel, find my counterpart, and we’ll travel the world together.

-But, for now, what’s more important than finding love is finding myself.
+But, until that happens, I’ll be out there on the road because, what’s more important than finding love, is finding myself.